jdtonkin/tonkinlab/content/home/demo.md

  css_class = ""
 +++

+<p style="text-align:center">The Best Way to Create the Website You Want from Markdown</p>

 Welcome to the **personal demo** of Academic.
 Other demos available include:

 - [**Project Demo** (Academic's actual site)](https://sourcethemes.com/academic/)